gabzn/LC/README.md

 ## ``DFS & BFS``
 DFS uses a stack

-For graphs, there are preorder, postorder and topological traversals.
+For graphs, there are preorder DFS, postorder DFS and topological traversals.

 ```
 Preorder DFS Traversal: